 In some boat accident cases, the defendant may raise the affirmative defense of comparative fault by arguing that you are also partially to blame for the accident or for the severity of your injuries.
 While states vary widely in comparative fault and contributory negligence laws, Florida follows a “pure comparative fault” rule.
 What this means is that, even if the court does decide that you are partially at fault, you will still recover damages.
 However, your damages award will be reduced by your percentage of fault.

 Statute of Limitations for a Boat Accident Lawsuit in Florida

-Although you might think four years is a long time and that you do not need to rush to get your lawsuit filed, it is important to remember that evidence can be lost in your case if you do not move quickly, and witness statements might not be as powerful if they cannot be considered soon after the accident.
+Although you might think two years is a long time and that you do not need to rush to get your lawsuit filed, it is important to remember that evidence can be lost in your case if you do not move quickly, and witness statements might not be as powerful if they cannot be considered soon after the accident.
 Further, time tends to pass quicker than you expect, and if you begin the boat accident claims process by filing an insurance claim, you can be waiting months or longer before that claim is resolved and you know whether or not you will need to file a lawsuit.
 It is best to seek advice from a boat accident lawyer in Fort Lauderdale as soon as possible to ensure that your lawsuit is filed in a timely manner.

 Contact a Fort Lauderdale Boating Accident Attorney

 Were you injured in a boating accident in Florida, or was a loved one recently harmed in a boat accident?
 It is critical to begin learning about your options for seeking financial compensation.
 While boating can be an enjoyable recreational pastime in Fort Lauderdale throughout the year, it can also be an extremely dangerous activity.
 Regardless of whether you are a Florida resident and sustained injuries in a boat accident or got hurt while you were on vacation here, it is essential to seek advice from a Fort Lauderdale boat accident lawyer about filing a claim.